tejbir-singh/WPI-CS542/README_proj3.txt

 In order to run our code, simply run the application from query.exec.Main.java.

 NOTE: Some special characters from our results and .csv files may appear improperly.
 They use the UTF-8 encoding, therefore editors that use a different encoding my display them improperly.
+If the machine cannot properly read the UTF-8 character encoding then results may not match.

 Sample results output: